Eco-friendly adults only bed & breakfast in the North Georgia mountains & wine country near Dahlonega

 Meet the Innkeepers

-Mary Beth and Fred have dreamed of owning a bed and breakfast and being innkeepers ever since Mary Beth’s parents sold the family’s Victorian rooming house in Cape May, New Jersey over 35 years ago.
-As newlyweds, Fred and Mary Beth just couldn’t afford it.
+Mary Beth and Fred dreamed of owning a bed and breakfast and being innkeepers ever since Mary Beth’s parents sold the family’s Victorian rooming house in Cape May, New Jersey over 35 years ago.
+As newlyweds they didn’t have the money to purchase her parent’s place.

 Life in the City on a Treadmill